VegaDeftwing/OpGuidesHugoSrc/content/Engineering/23-security.md

 Neither of these are probably your biggest concern.

-Instead, you should be thinking "How do I write code that isn't horribly fucked for security?"
+Instead, you should be thinking "How do I write code that isn't horribly fucked for security?" then wrap back around to getting a deeper understanding so that you can know how to actually know how to make some of the more complex decisions, and why they matter.

 Let's start with an example: